sovrin-foundation/connector-app/docs/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] I have created new screen, and I have checked the header of new screen on Android.
 I have also set the status bar color in app.js
+- [ ] I have checked the back button functionality required for the screens in Android.
+I have added the routeNames that are need to be handled for the back button in app.js
+- [ ] I have checked the back behaviour by swiping left or swiping down on screens and they behave as expected.
+Back behaviour of these screens has been approved by product team